-Our Stress Management Training courses are available as part of the Health and Safety eLearning Suite in one great package.
+Our Stress Management Training courses are available as part of the Online Health and Safety courses Suite in one great package.

 These online Stress Management training courses provide strategies for the individual to cope with and reduce the effects of stress, and also strategies for managers to implement to reduce the impact of stress on their teams.
 The courses will also highlight early indicators of stress, identify causal factors and develop coping strategies.

 Managing Your Personal Stress is a training course developed with individual employees in mind.
 One of the key takeaways from the training is recognising the causes of stress.
 Once the cause/s are identified thought can be given to how best to manage the stress and develop coping strategies; or remove the stressors.

 Managing Stress in Your Team is the next step in terms of training, and is an example of our layered learning where there is a course for individuals to take and a more advanced course for managers which looks at the impact of stress within a team.